SAP-samples/teched2024-AD181/exercises/ex1.6/README.md

 <img src="images/image6.jpeg"
 style="width:6.5in;height:4.85417in" />

-7. Close the Page Map if needed.
+7. Wait for the UI to create and the Page Map to open.
+You can close the Page Map.

-Repeat the same steps with the *Customer* and *Redemption* entity.
+Repeat the same steps with the **Customer** and **Redemption** entity.

 Customer: